maidsafe/temp_safe_network/README.md

     -h, --help          Prints help information
-        --no-balance    If true, do not create a spendable balance --json          Sets JSON as output serialisation format (alias of '--output json') --test-coins    Create a Key, allocate test-coins onto it, and add the SafeKey to the Wallet -V, --version       Prints version information
+        --no-balance    If true, do not create a spendable balance --json          Sets JSON as output serialisation format (alias of '--output json') --test-coins    Create a SafeKey, allocate test-coins onto it, and add the SafeKey to the Wallet -V, --version       Prints version information

 OPTIONS: